 - W. Participants must wear school-issued uniforms as stated in the National Federation Handbook, except for special circumstances such as extreme weather or inability to obtain clothing large enough.
-Relay teams shall follow all application Federation Rules. - X. Disqualifying runners: coaches designated to judge exchange zones for relays, hurdles, 800 or 1600, will report any disqualifications to the head timer and then make a concerted effort to be sure the coach of that team is notified of the particular violation that occurred.
+Relay teams shall follow all application Federation Rules, except in the case of wearing a different color undergarment for warmth. - X. Disqualifying runners: coaches designated to judge exchange zones for relays, hurdles, 800 or 1600, will report any disqualifications to the head timer and then make a concerted effort to be sure the coach of that team is notified of the particular violation that occurred.